AlexWang-16/react-lex-plus/README.md

 - headerStyle (optional - object) - An object that takes CSS styles to be applied to the header.
 - greeting (optional - string) - The initial message the bot sends to the user.
 - debugMode (optional - bool) - Turn on or off debug mode to print the state of LexChat component; Defaults to false if not provided.
-- sessionAttribute (optional - object) - An object with session attributes to be passed to your chatbot in AWS Lex.
+- sessionAttributes (optional - object) - An object with session attributes to be passed to your chatbot in AWS Lex.

 ### Example